lab1092/blender-manual_ja/manual/world/background.rst

 - **Global**
   Uses global coordinates
 - **AngMap**
   Used to wrap a standard hemisphere angular map around the scene in a dome.
-This can be used for image based lighting with :guilabel:`Ambient Occlusion` set to sky color.
+This can be used for image based lighting with *Ambient Occlusion* set to sky color.
 You'll generally need a high dynamic range image (HDRI) angular map.
 (It will look like a weird spherical image).
 - **Sphere**
   Sphere mapping, similar to that of materials
 - **Tube**